AI4DBiological-Systems/NMRHamiltonian.jl/docs/src/demo_code.md

 # Demo: code walk-through
-For those who prefer working with source files instead of the Julia REPL and notebooks, this demo follows the script `examples/demo.jl`, which is derived from `examples/simulate_SH.jl` in the NMRHamiltonian repository.
+For those who prefer working with source files instead of the Julia REPL and notebooks, this demo follows the script `examples/simulate.jl`, which is derived from `examples/simulate_SH.jl` in the NMRHamiltonian repository.
 In this demo, we load the physical chemistry parameters and alias mapping files, then simulate the resonance frequency and intensity, followed by an application of the convex clustering to partition the resonance components into resonance groups.

 First, load the libraries.
 You can use `using` (loads NMRHamiltonian into current namespace) or `import` (loads NMRHamiltonian into its own namespace `NMRHamiltonian`).
 We use the latter in this demo.

+The code involving DataDeps, Tar, CodecZlib were developed on `DataDeps v0.7.11`, `Tar v1.10.0`, `CodecZlib v0.7.3`.
+You might need to modify it if you use a different version of `DataDeps`.

 ```julia
 import NMRHamiltonian